Shreyash1601/Covid19-prediction-API/README.md

 Heroku API: https://covid19mlapi.herokuapp.com/

-Method: POST on https://covid19mlapi.herokuapp.com/predict using form data with parameter 'date'
+Method: POST on https://covid19mlapi.herokuapp.com/predict using form data with parameter 'date'.
+Response: A JSON object with a predicted value of number of cases on the specified date as passed to the API